eficode/JiraInstanceManagerRest/README.md

   * Fixing the unfortunate spelling mistake "JiraInstanceManagrRest" in favor for "JiraInstanceManagerRest"

 ## Background
-Jira Instance Manger Rest (JR) was created specifically for making automatic testing of JIRA customisations easier.
+Jira Instance Manager Rest (JR) was created specifically for making automatic testing of JIRA customisations easier.
 The goal was that JR should be able to take a blank JIRA and configure any settings and customizations necessary to then run a full suite of automated tests.

 If you give JR a blank JIRA, it can help you: